-- What suggestions do you have to improve or customize the course?
+- What suggestions do you have to improve or customise the course?

 - Who else should attend this particular training program?

-- Discuss organizational improvement based upon the participants’ new learning.
+- Discuss organisational improvement based upon the participants’ new learning.
 Be willing to implement new suggestions on a trial basis with participants involved in tracking and implementation.